acrois/domomo/README.md

 Essentially, this service stores ASTs in a database.
 It retrieves them, compiles is to a format like HTML, and serves that upon request.

 (WIP) The API exposes facilities for event-based, functional programming (EBFP), document fragments, templates, slots, and portals along with traditional iframe, img, object, etc.

+### Version Control

+(WIP) Using the database WAL (Postgres) we automatically track the versions of indivual nodes, enabling undo/redo and recovery.

+### IAM

+OAuth, SAML, OIDC

 ### Offline Distribution